jamiedeocampo/bike-share-analysis/README.md

 very good chance to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

-# Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to
+# Set a clear goal:

-do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+Design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.